Ernest Thesiger: Later life

-In 1960, Thesiger was awarded the Commander of the Order of the British Empire (CBE).
+In 1960, Thesiger was appointed a Commander of the Order of the British Empire (CBE).
 He was Vice Patron of the Embroiderers Guild.
 His last film appearance was a small role in The Roman Spring of Mrs. Stone (1961).
 Shortly after completing it, Thesiger died in his sleep from natural causes on the eve of his 82nd birthday.
 His body was buried in Brompton Cemetery in London.

 Legacy

 In the fictionalised James Whale biopic Gods and Monsters (1998), Thesiger was portrayed by Arthur Dignam.
 The real Thesiger is seen in the film when Brendan Fraser, as Whale's gardener, sits at a bar watching a televised showing of the original 1935 Bride of Frankenstein.